apolon13/TinyGoRadio/README.md

 Build Your Own 315/433 MHz AM Receiver and Transmitter on TinyGo and golang.
 The library is based on the [rс-switch](https://github.com/sui77/rc-switch), but with some minor modifications.
-Currently it only supports the receiver mode.
+Supports the receiver and transmit mode.

 ## Install